orizens/orizens.com/src/pages/blog/2016-01-29-from-angular-1-x-ng-repeat-to-angular-2-ngfor-with-component.md

 <a href="http://github.com/orizens/echoes-ng2" target="_blank">Echoes Player with ng2</a> is an open source project that you can follow, fork and overview at github.

-If you&#8217;re still using AngularJS.x and looking to migrate in the future to Angular (+2), I encourage you to start writing <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">AngularJS.x with ES2015 and following a style guide</a>.
+If you're still using AngularJS.x and looking to migrate in the future to Angular (+2), I encourage you to start writing <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">AngularJS.x with ES2015 and following a style guide</a>.
 You can overview the <a href="https://github.com/orizens/echoes/tree/es2015" target="_blank">ES2015 branch of Echoes</a> (at production <a href="http://echotu.be" target="_blank">http://echotu.be</a>) to see it in action.